Language

 Is my data saved or sent anywhere?

-No. All tests run entirely in your browser.
-No data about your monitor, refresh rate, or test results is collected or transmitted to any server.
+No. Every test runs entirely in your browser.
+No information about your monitor, refresh rate, or results is collected or transmitted to any server.

 Your Refresh Rate